 Light up keyboards are popular with gamers because of their suitability in darker surroundings and for computer users for both their practicality and aesthetic reasons.

-With the amount of time you spend on your keyboards as editors or programmers and yes those lucky enough to have all that time gaming, you probably want to see the keys.
+With the amount of time you spend on your keyboards as editors or programmers and yes those lucky enough to have all that time gaming, you probably want to see with a light up keyboard.

-- The difference bewteen a backlit keyboard and a regular keyboard is that the backlit keyboards are able to be used in darkness because it lights up from behind the keys.
+- The difference between a backlit keyboard and a regular keyboard is that the backlit keyboards are able to be used in darkness because it lights up from behind the keys.

 - On regular boards the characters attributed to each key are simply printed on and do not light up.
 This makes backlit keyboards the ultimate in versatility.

 - Depending on the keyboard supplier and model, you can have one or more colors.
 For the gamer or for the person who wants a bit more flair in their computer hardware setup, a colorful backlit keyboard is the way to go.

 - While these keyboards certainly tend to bring a more youthful feel to a desk, they are suitable for anyone young at heart.

 In general, if you look at your keyboard, (might actually have to feel your keyboard), the F and J keys have raised lines on them.